INFINITYGLASS

 Building Codes & Regulations

 INFINITYGLASS™ provides PE-stamped engineering drawings for permit submittal in St. Louis and all Missouri jurisdictions.
-Learn more about building codes →

 Frequently Asked Questions: Glass Fencing in St. Louis

-What glass fencing codes apply in St. Louis?
+What building code applies in St. Louis?

 Ready to Start Your St. Louis Project?